Tramps (2016 film): Plot

 Danny is a young Polish-American living in New York City, who is asked by his briefly jailed brother, Darren, to deliver a briefcase.
 He is not told about the briefcase’s contents and the abruptly terminated jailhouse call leaves him with vague instructions for its delivery.
 Ellie is being paid by Darren's employer to be Danny's driver.
 She needs the money to have a fresh start at life.

 At the designated subway station, Danny exchanges the briefcase against the bag of a female passenger sitting on a bench and roughly fitting the description.
 He only notices his mistake when his train is pulling off.
 When he makes it back to the station, the woman and the case are gone.
 He runs across Ellie, but she tries to avoid him until she realises that neither of them will get paid.
 They decide to work together to rectify the situation.
 Ellie calls her contact, promising delivery and demanding equal pay.
 Her contact agrees to pay her Danny's share.

-Danny and Ellie take a train to an address in the suburbs they found on a prescription bottle.
+Danny and Ellie take a train to an address in the suburbs they found on a prescription bottle in the female passenger's bag.
 As they travel there, Danny tries to start a conversation.
 She joins in and they talk about their respective jobs.
 Arriving at the address, a teenage girl lets them in, mistaking them for somebody else.
 They enter, looking around for the woman from the platform.
 They abandon their search when they see the SUV of a man who had threatened to call the police earlier.